 How I work

-The counselling I practice is sometimes called Eclectic or Integrative Counselling.
+The counselling I practice is sometimes called Integrative Counselling.
 I select from a range of theories and practices according to what is useful for the client.
 I have experience in the use of Brief Therapy (where the duration of counselling is limited to a pre-set number of sessions and we would focus on some specific issues for that time) and in longer work (where counselling lasts as long as the counsellor and client agree is appropriate, sometimes with regular reviews of how we both feel things are progressing).
 Counselling is offered regardless of gender, race, age, religion, disability or sexual orientation.

 You have the right to make an informed decision whether to start counselling and what you want (or don’t want) to talk about.
 Counselling can take painful, difficult, or unexpected directions, is not without some risks, and should not be undertaken lightly.
 Please ask at any time if there is anything you do not understand or say so at any time if you do not want to discuss any particular issues, events, memories, relationships, either past or present.
 It is important that we work together in an agreed manner.